PFalkowski/Extensions.Standard/README.md

 and many more.

-extensions for System.Random(NextBool, NextChar, NextString etc.) can be found in separate repo
+extensions for System.Random(NextBool, NextChar, NextString etc.) can be found in separate repo: https://github.com/PFalkowski/StrongRandom

 Also a useful interfces IValueEquatable and IValidatable are introduced.